Shoulder Arthritis - Dr. Kevin Kruse

 What Is Shoulder Arthritis?

-Shoulder arthritis, also known as glenohumeral arthritis, is a condition characterized by the deterioration of the cartilage within the shoulder joint.
+Arthritis in the shoulder, also known as glenohumeral arthritis, is a condition characterized by the deterioration of the cartilage within the shoulder joint.
 The shoulder joint is a complex structure consisting of the humerus (upper arm bone), the scapula (shoulder blade), and the clavicle (collarbone).
 These bones are held together by ligaments, tendons, and muscles, all of which work in harmony to facilitate smooth and pain-free movement.

 Types of Shoulder Arthritis